hhkaos/briefing-book/README.md

 ## Resources

-Learn more about Esri's [ArcGIS for Local Government maps and apps](http://solutions.arcgis.com/local-government/).
+Learn more about Esri's [ArcGIS Solutions maps and apps](http://solutions.arcgis.com/).

-Show me a list of other [Local Government GitHub repositories](http://esri.github.io/#Local-Government).
+Show me a list of other [Esri GitHub repositories](http://esri.github.io/).

 ## Issues